Radio Boulevard

 Performance improvement was spectacular - like a completely different receiver with great sensitivity, decent selectivity and good audio response.

 As with the TOBE SPECIAL, the TOBE Amateur Communication Receiver Model 35H requires an adjustable attenuator inline between the antenna feed line and the receiver antenna input for undistorted reception of modern powerful SSB signals.
 The TOBE receivers were designed decades before SSB became the dominate mode of ham voice comms.
 In the AM mode, the receiver's AVC bias will control BOTH the RF amplifier and the IF amplifier stages based on the received signal strength.
 AM reception is excellent with no distortion regardless of signal strength.
 BUT, in the CW mode (or modern SSB) the AVC is turned off and the RF amplifier is operated at a fixed-maximum gain.
 This results in IF stage overload with moderately strong SSB signals and the IF gain control can't reduce the IF stage gain sufficiently to eliminate the distortion.
 It's just like any vintage receiver design,...when receiving modern SSB signals, the RF gain has to be greatly reduced to eliminate distortion but in the TOBE receivers, you can't do that since the RF gain is fixed-set at maximum.
-This RF/IF set-up worked fine in the 1930s when there weren't any SSB signals and most ham comms were in the CW mode running a transmitter power of less than 100 watts and the receive antennas were limited to untuned end-fed wires.
-The CW mode is much less susceptible to noticeable distortion since it's a tone and not voice.
+This RF/IF set-up worked fine in the 1930s when there weren't any SSB signals and most ham comms were in the CW mode running a transmitter power of less than 100 watts.
+Many pre-WWII hams used a "receiver antenna coupler" that allowed adjusting the signal levels by detuning the antenna load.
+Using this type of coupler would have allowed easy adjustment of the signal level for excellent CW reception.
 Nowadays it's very easy to add a simple switchable attenuator in between the receiver and the antenna to reduce the signal level of extremely strong SSB stations so they demodulate correctly and, when weak signals need to be received, the attenuator can be switched out for maximum response from the antenna.

 photo above: The correct TOBE tertiary IF transformers installed